Antox/Antox/README.md

 [![tip for next commit](http://tip4commit.com/projects/654.svg)](http://tip4commit.com/projects/654)

 ###Current development
-The development branch of Antox was recently merged into main brining a new UI and a code base restructure.
-Please let us know of any issues/bugs this caused and we welcome any feedback and suggestions on the changes.
+The development branch of Antox was recently merged into master bringing a new UI and a code base restructure.
+Please let us know of any issues/bugs this caused.
+We welcome any feedback and suggestions on the new changes too.
 Work is now being done on jToxcore so that more functions can be added to Antox.

 ###Antox On F-Droid